The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 One of the first things I research when traveling to a new city is markets.

 Do they have a unique street market or a traditional souk?
-If there are antiques, knick-knacks, or traditional handicrafts for sale, I am there for it.
+If there are antiques, knick-knacks, or traditional handicrafts for sale, I am there.

 If you’re like me and planning to visit Buenos Aires, then you are in for a treat.